-The IB has already educated over 1 million students since it was founded more than 40 years ago, earning a reputation for quality education, high standards, consistent and rigorous assessment, and leadership in international education.
+The International Baccalaureate has already educated over 1 million students since it was founded more than 40 years ago, earning a reputation for quality education, high standards, consistent and rigorous assessment, and leadership in international education.
 It synthesises the best research and practice from a range of national systems with the wealth of knowledge and experience in international schools.
-The IB’s programmes for students aged 3 to 19 help develop the intellectual, personal, emotional and social skills to live, learn and work in a rapidly globalizing world.
+The IB’s programmes for students aged 3 to 19 help develop the intellectual, personal, emotional and social skills to live, learn and work in a rapidly globalising world.
 At present there are a further 1 million IB students at approximately 4000 schools in 144 countries studying the PYP, MYP and Diploma programmes.

 The IB programmes are the Primary Years Programme (PYP, 3-11 years of age), Middle Years Programme (MYP, 11-16 years)) and Diploma Programme (DP, 16-19 years).
 We believe that these three IB programmes are more challenging for young people than traditional models.
 Yet we see students emotionally engaged with their learning as they see how it relates to their own lives and those of others.
 Learning is life and life is learning!
 It goes without saying that happy children learn more.

 The IB ensures that there is consistency in all schools offering the IB programmes.
 This is important since there is always a likelihood that students will enter and leave the programmes at several different points, whether because they are making the natural progression through schools in their own country, or because their families are internationally mobile.
 The features that form the basis of the three programmes include: